 The clothing industry is one of the dirtiest in the world, especially fast fashion.
 My These Isles handweaving business was designed to complement what I deem the most sustainable lifestyle in the world: smallholding.
 It will probably never earn me a smallholding in any country I know well, but the fundamental principle of providing sustainable clothing still very much applies.

-As of August 2021, all new These Isles garments have a star rating (out of 5) for sustainability.
+As of August 2021, all new These Isles garments have a star rating (maximum five stars) for sustainability.
 This will be a form of self-certification according to my own strict environmental and social standards as detailed in the table below.

 Clearly the damning indictment I make of commercial clothing companies on the right here in orange and red is broad brush and there are, increasingly, exceptions: economies of scale don’t always entail economies of ethics – just usually.
-Whilst the once and future village of perfect sustainability should ideally constitute sole-trading craftspeople and teency cottage industries, sometimes a larger but super-conscientious cottage industry can perform even better, for instance on efficiency of water use – though they may be worse on chemical use (formaldehyde, chlorine, to name but two).
+Whilst the once and future village of perfect sustainability should ideally constitute sole-trading craftspeople and teency cottage industries, sometimes a *slightly* larger but super-conscientious cottage industry can perform even better, for instance on efficiency of water use – though beware chemical use (formaldehyde, chlorine, to name but two).
 Avoid sweatshops, obviously.
 Check with every brand you buy.
 Or, for peace of mind, just support a highly principled artisan here.